peterjohnsonhmc/peterjohnsonhmc.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Robots!
+subtitle: Newly Graduated Electrical Engineer
 ---

 Hi there, I'm Peter.
-I just graduated from Harvey Mudd College with a Bachelor's of Science with Distinction in Engineering.
+I just graduated from Harvey Mudd College, receiving my Bachelor's of Science with Distinction in Engineering.
 My focus is in robotics, controls, and embedded systems.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am particularly interested in state estimation and control for autonomous navigation.
+I am currently looking for a full time position or an internship.
+I plan on pursuing a masters degree in the area of robotics, but would like to get some industry experience first.
+Click through my blog to see some of my favorite projects.

+I grew up participating in Boy Scouts and enjoy backpacking.
+I have also developed an interest in historical gardens from I class I took at Scripps College.
+Growing up in Hawaii has given me an appreciation for Aloha shirts which I collect by thrifting.
+I'll also try to post about these as well.